zulip/zulip-gci/tasks/interactive-bots.md

 ### Task Type C: Create an interactive bot

-We recommend claiming one of these tasks after completing Task Type A and Task Type B.
+We recommend claiming this task type after completing Task Type A and Task Type B.

-Let *feature* be the feature mentioned in the task that brought you here.
+Let **feature** be the feature mentioned in the task that brought you here.

 * Make sure you understand what is expected of the *feature* - what messages should the bot react to, what should it do with the message content and where